Looking to get your small business online? This article will help you decide exactly which website builder is right for you.

 We’ve tested and reviewed five of the best small business website builders:

-- Wix – the best all round website builder
+- Wix – the best for creative freedom

-- Squarespace – number one for high-end design focus
+- Squarespace – number one for website design

 - 1&1 – excellent for scalability